Unboxed-Software/ncn-program-template/simulation-test-detailed-guide.md

 For testing purposes, the system defines an expected outcome (`WeatherStatus::Sunny`).
 In a production environment, the winning outcome would be determined organically through actual operator votes based on real-world data or criteria.
 The weather status enum (`Sunny`, `Cloudy`, `Rainy`) serves as a simplified proxy for any on-chain decision that requires consensus.

 ##### 7.2 Casting Votes from Different Operators

+Operators now cast their votes.
+We'll simulate a few operators voting, some for the expected outcome and some against, to test the tallying logic.

 Copy and paste the following code at the bottom of your test function: